How to Display PDF From Byte Array in Blazor

 In addition, IronPDF provides code examples to convert byte arrays to PDF documents, download PDF files, and display PDFs from a base64 string.
 Developers can also convert PDF files to other file formats, such as converting images to PDF files.

-This article explains how developers can use IronPDF to convert PDF byte arrays to a PDF document and display it in a Blazor PDF viewer.
+This article explains how developers can use IronPDF to convert PDF byte arrays to PDF documents and display them in a Blazor PDF viewer.

 2. Requirements